Economics

 3. Three additional ECON courses, at least two of which must be numbered between 23 and 69

-Notes: ECON 2 and ECON 5 may not be counted toward fulfillment of the major requirement.
+Notes: ECON 2, ECON 5 and ECON 6 may not be counted toward fulfillment of the major requirement.

 Requirements for the Modified Major